berthin/xcii/CONTRIBUTING.md

 ## Proposing features/changes (pull requests)

-If you want to propose code change, either introducing a new feature or improving an existing one, please first discuss this with asciinema team.
-You can simply open a separate issue for a discussion or join #asciinema IRC channel on Libera.Chat.
+If you want to propose code change, either introducing a new feature or improving an existing one, please first discuss this with xcii team.
+You can simply open a separate issue for a discussion or join #xcii IRC channel on Libera.Chat.

 ## Asking for help

 GitHub issue tracker is not a support forum.

-If you need help then either join #asciinema IRC channel on Libera.Chat or drop us an email at <support@asciinema.org>.
+If you need help then either join #xcii IRC channel on Libera.Chat or drop us an email at <support@xcii.org>.

 ## Reporting security issues

-If you found a security issue in asciinema please contact us at support@asciinema.org.
-For the benefit of all asciinema users please **do not** publish details of the vulnerability in a GitHub issue.
+If you found a security issue in xcii please contact us at support@xcii.org.
+For the benefit of all xcii users please **do not** publish details of the vulnerability in a GitHub issue.

-The PGP key below (1eb33a8760dec34b) can be used when sending encrypted email to or verifying responses from support@asciinema.org.
+The PGP key below (1eb33a8760dec34b) can be used when sending encrypted email to or verifying responses from support@xcii.org.

 ```Public Key
 -----BEGIN PGP PUBLIC KEY BLOCK-----